-A: 93% or above C: 73-76.99%
+A 93% or above C 73-76.99%

-A-: 90-92.99% C-: 70-72.99%
+A- 90-92.99% C- 70-72.99%

-B+: 87-89.99% D+: 67-69.99%
+B+ 87-89.99% D+ 67-69.99%

-B: 83-86.99% D: 63-66.99%
+B 83-86.99% D 63-66.99%

-B-: 80-82.99% D-: 60-62.99%
+B- 80-82.99% D- 60-62.99%

-C+: 77-79.99% F: below 60%
+C+ 77-79.99% F below 60%

-Further information on current UF grading policies for assigning letter grades can be found here:
+Further information on current UF grading policies for assigning letter grades can be found here: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx

-https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx

-Exams: Exams are open-note, and to be taken on the scheduled day via Canvas.
-The exam will be available for the entire day and must be completed before 11:59PM EST. Students will have 2 hours (the equivalent of the Tuesday class period) to complete their exam.
-Each exam is worth 100 points, consisting of a combination of matching, true/false, multiple choice, and short answer questions.
-Potential exam material includes information covered in lectures, the textbook, videos shown in-class, and guest speakers.
-Study guides detailing the content for upcoming exams will be provided two weeks before the exam.
-If any accommodations are necessary, please reach out at least 1 week before the exam.
+Exams: Exams are to be taken on the scheduled day (see below).
+Each exam is worth 100 points.
+Exams will be a combination of matching, true/false, multiple choice, and short answer.
+Exam material includes lectures, the textbook, videos shown in-class, and guest speakers.
+Study guides for exams will be provided one week before the exam.

-Assignments: Six short assignments will be due by 11:59PM EST on days indicated on the Reading Schedule.
-Each assignment is worth 15 points.
-All assignments should be turned in via Canvas.
-The assignments vary and include activities such as interpreting a field map and discussions of the reading that was assigned to be completed on or before that day.
+Assignments: Six short assignments will be due by 5 pm EST on days indicated on the Reading Schedule.
+Each assignment is worth 10 points.
+All assignments should be turned in via Canvas by 5 pm EST. The assignments vary and include activities such as interpreting a field map and discussions of the reading that was assigned to be completed on or before that day.
 All instructions for the assignments will be clearly stated in the assignment page on Canvas.
 If there is an error with submitting to Canvas, students should email the assignment to the instructor or grader before the deadline.

-Class Participation and Quizzes: In-class quizzes or activities will occur throughout the semester, and will not be advertised beforehand.
+Class Participation and Quizzes: Eighteen (18) in-class quizzes or activities will occur throughout the semester, not advertised beforehand.
 Some of these will be in class activities while others will be written in-class quizzes.
 Students must be present in class to receive credit for these in-class quizzes or activities.
 Students will receive zero points if their answer is illegible to the grader and/or their name is not present.
 The lowest 3 (three) quizzes/activities will be dropped.

-Final Paper: Students must write a 5-8-page literature review of a topic related to this forensic anthropology.
-Topics need to be approved by the instructor via Canvas no later than October 31st, 2024.
+Final Paper: Students must write a 5-8 page literature review of a topic related to this course.
+Topics need to be approved by the instructor via Canvas no later than November 1st, 2018.
 The paper must be font size 12 Times New Roman, double spaced, and 1-inch margins.
 A minimum of 7 recent (i.e., within the last 5 years) primary research articles that will inform you about a research question are required.
 You must integrate these articles (e.g. compare and contrast their findings) to lead you to a tentative conclusion on the topic.
 You should include articles that provide different viewpoints on the topic if possible.
-This document is due on Canvas no later than December 7th, 2024 at 11:59 pm EST. This is worth up to fifty (50) points.
+This document is due on Canvas no later than December 5th, 2018 at 11:59 pm EST. This is worth up to fifty (50) points.
 See Canvas for rubric and instructional pdf for additional details.